 For example, low-volatility indexes are often concentrated in utility (20.6% in the S&P 500® Low Volatility index vs 2.9% in the S&P 500®!) and consumer staples companies; value indexes tilt toward unprofitable companies; dividend indexes have large sector concentrations; and, when a factor becomes popular, the price multiples associated with those stocks can become elevated relative to historical levels.
 These unintended bets can have a significant impact on portfolio returns—one of the major pitfalls associated with factor investing.

 Low Volatility Can Have Unintentional Sector Bets

-The Parametric Factor Investing strategy is designed to help client’s keep more of their investment return through efficient implementation and systematic tax-management, if applicable.
-Factors are also used within Parametric's Custom CoreTM Strategies.
-These separate account portfolios allow investors to take charge of their passive mandates and we have the ability to customize them to the needs of the client.
-Investors can select from a wide range of benchmarks and then tailor their exposure to incorporate their unique objectives.
+Our Factor Investing Strategy is designed to help clients keep more of their investment return through efficient implementation and systematic tax management, if applicable.
+Our Custom CoreTM accounts can also leverage factors, allowing clients to customize portfolios to their needs.
+Investors can select from a wide range of benchmarks and then tailor their exposures to incorporate their unique objectives.

 The views expressed in these posts are those of the authors and are current only through the date stated.
 These views are subject to change at any time based upon market or other conditions, and Parametric and its affiliates disclaim any responsibility to update such views.
 These views may not be relied upon as investment advice and, because investment decisions for Parametric are based on many factors, may not be relied upon as an indication of trading intent on behalf of any Parametric strategy.
 The discussion herein is general in nature and is provided for informational purposes only.
 There is no guarantee as to its accuracy or completeness.
 Past performance is no guarantee of future results.
 All investments are subject to the risk of loss.